Here’s a quick question for you:

 Beautiful.ai’s technology is the driving force behind its Smart Slides feature.

 For novice users with little to no design experience, this process happens automatically, with Beautiful.ai organizing ideas and visualizing content quickly — all while providing guidance every step of the way.
+You get professional looking presentations in little time!

 4. Apple Keynote